 Onerva is building voice-operated virtual assistant for aging homecare customers.

-Onerva-bot is conversational-AI in smart speaker that can have conversations with customer:
+Onerva-bot is conversational-AI in smart speaker (or in an app) that can have conversations with customer:

 In this post we will go through Onerva’s technology and architecture.